easttennesseecc-star/Q-Top-Dog-IDE/COMPLETE_COPYRIGHT_AND_COPILOT_RESOLUTION.md

 A: Yes!
 Generate a new token, delete the old one anytime.

 **Q: What happens if my token expires?**
 A: Copilot stops working.
-Create a new token and update Q-IDE.
+Create a new token and update Top Dog.

 **Q: Do I pay for the API key?**
 A: No!
 You pay for Copilot subscription (if you have one).